rohitasva/NixOS/README.md

-## NixOS on Macbook Pro
+## NixOS on Macbook Air

-This repo has steps that I had to take to install nixos-15.09 on a separtate partition on macbook pro.
+This repo has steps that I had to take to install nixos-15.09 on a separtate partition on macbook air.

 ## Prerequisites
 1. Hard wired ethernet connection.
 This is required for the first nixos-install.
 After that we can set up wireless connection.